TurBoss/blt/doc/tree.rst

   **-data** *varName*
     Write the tree in JSON format to the TCL variable *varName*.

+  **-jsontree**
+    Indicates that the tree should be treated like a tree that was imported from a JSON file.
+That is the simple values are contained in their own nodes and arrays are tagged by "json_array".
+Normally, simple values are tree node variables node and arrays are produced only for TCL list objects.
+This can be used to produce and compare a JSON output file versus its imported file.

   **-root** *nodeName*
     Write the tree starting from *nodeName*.
 The default is the root